hapax/hapax.github.io/assets/fractal-derivatives.md

 What has this got to do with fractals?
 Linear approximations are natural since they are what you see at "infinite zoom".
-More precisely, a *fixed point* of zooming.
+More precisely, we can think of infinite zoom as producing *fixed points* of zooming.
-This is exactly what we mean by self-similarity, but it's useful to explain this fixed point idea.
+This is exactly what we mean by self-similarity, but it's useful to explain in terms of the language of fixed points.
 A fixed point $\hat{x}$ of a function $g$ satisfies $g(\hat{x}) = \hat{x}$.
 Applying the function to the point $\hat{x}$ does nothing.
-We can define a zooming operation $Z_\lambda$, for $\lambda > 0$, which acts on real functions:
+We can define a zooming operation $Z_\lambda$, for $\lambda > 0$, which acts on real functions as follows:

 $$
 Z_\lambda [f] = \lambda^{-1} \circ f \circ \lambda, \quad Z_\lambda [f](x) =